How We Really Can Live with Less and Why It Is Important

 The Day to Day

-Living with less clothes was easier than we thought.
+Living with fewer clothes was easier than we thought.
 We didn’t have to put much time into thinking about what we were going to wear.
 Dwelling on what we looked like became less important and focusing on meaningful things became more important.
 We prayed for those who live without the luxury of extra clothes and we learned about third-world countries and the effects of poverty.
 Shopping didn’t happen.
 No window shopping or browsing around for things we didn’t need.
 We also did less laundry (Hooray!
 Does anybody really enjoy laundry?)

 The Big Picture